EinfachEli08/Raylang/tests/006_operations/readme.md

-# Test case: Functions calling functions
+# Test case: Operations

-In this test, variables are being defined and modified.
+In this test, variables are modified with operations using fixed values and other variables
-Variables can modify variables and they can be used in functions as parameters or returns.
 ## Build instructions

 1. Run `make` to build the test program.